Supporting public safety education and first responder training

 The organization must focus on safety training, be capable of delivering, and create meaningful community benefits

-For more information on Columbia Cares or other grant funding, contact Stephanie Merkle at smerkle@NiSource.com.
+For more information on Columbia Cares or other grant funding, contact us at COH_Community_Engagement@nisource.com.

 * Applications are submitted through YourCause